-Mr. Geller has served for more than 20 years as a faculty member at the National Institute of Trial Advocacy and its successor program, the American Bankruptcy Institute Litigation Symposium, teaching trial advocacy skills to commercial and bankruptcy attorneys.
+Mr. Geller has served for more than 25 years as a faculty member at the National Institute of Trial Advocacy and its successor program, the American Bankruptcy Institute Litigation Symposium, teaching trial advocacy skills to commercial and bankruptcy attorneys.
 In 2013, he completed the ABI-St. John’s University 40-Hour Bankruptcy Mediation Training Program.
-Mr. Geller has spoken to numerous bar and professional associations on bankruptcy litigation topics, general bankruptcy issues, the role and duties of creditors committees, real estate issues in bankruptcy (including single-asset bankruptcies), confirmation issues in Chapter 11 cases, commercial foreclosure issues, and intellectual property issues in bankruptcy.
-He currently serves as Vice-Chair of the Business Litigation Subcommittee of the American Bar Association’s Bankruptcy & Insolvency Litigation Committee.
+Mr. Geller has spoken to numerous bar and professional associations on bankruptcy litigation topics, general bankruptcy issues, the role and duties of creditors committees, real estate issues in bankruptcy (including single-asset bankruptcies), confirmation issues in Chapter 11 cases, commercial foreclosure issues, intellectual property issues in bankruptcy, and mediation.

 In addition to his bankruptcy and commercial litigation practice and his mediation practice, Mr. Geller was a member of the Board of Directors of Pro Bono Advocates (now known as the Domestic Violence Legal Clinic), an Illinois not-for-profit corporation, from 1992-1999, and served as President of PBA’s Board from 1994-1997.
 He has been recognized by the Illinois State Bar Association and PBA for his work on behalf of victims of domestic violence and applicants for political asylum, as well as for other public service.
 Mr. Geller was a member of the Board of Trustees of Congregation Bet Ha’am (South Portland, Maine) from 2007-2013, and continues to serve the Congregation in various capacities.
-Mr. Geller recently became a volunteer for the Credit Abuse Resistance Education (CARE) program.
+Mr. Geller also is a volunteer for the Credit Abuse Resistance Education (CARE) program.